wojfil/iskierka/TUTORIAL.md

 # IskierkaGen quick tutorial

+I assume you are using the header-only C++ version of Iskierka.
+Create an empty directory named 'data' in the same folder as your compiled program.
+Inside this 'data', make a file 'output.iski'.
+We will write code here.

 Iskierka code consists of *hash expressions*.
 Each of them is a series of three lines of text.